kolibri/puppetsolo/README.md

 }
 ```

-*Hint: You can add more than one modulepath:*
+*Hint: You can add more than one modulepath by seperating them with a `:`:*
 ```puppet
 class { 'puppetsolo':
     $modulepath => '/etc/puppet/modules/:/var/puppet/mymodules:/and/one/more/modulepath'